agrostar/rest-on-mongo/README.md

 server.start();
 ```

-### Example: add rest REST APIs to an existing app
+### Example: add rest-on-mongo's REST APIs to an existing app

-To mount the REST APIs in your own app, rather than start an independent server that respects all the environment variable based configuration, you could do:
+To mount the REST APIs in your own app (using the environment variables configuration), rather than start an independent server, you could do:
 ```
 const { server } = require('rest-on-mongo');
 const express = require('express');